New Hire Gifts

 - Bolsters excitement.
 Newly hired employees are often already excited for their first day with the new company, and sending company-branded gifts will add to the fire.
 New hire gifts confirm their new employment and prompts them to envision working there.
 They’ll be excited and ready to hit the ground running.

 - Reinforces company culture and brand.
 This is an opportunity to show off what your company is all about.
 Send a coffee mug with a funny quote printed on it to communicate your comfortable, laid-back atmosphere.
 Or send blue-light filtering glasses to communicate how you value ergonomics and safety.
 It also sets an example of generosity and kindness for the new employee to follow.
+Learn more about creating a great company culture here.

 - Helps employees feel part of the team.
 When new employees can wear the same company t-shirts as their team members, they’ll feel included and more team-oriented.
 Making sure everybody has common company swag helps ensure nobody is left out.